-Spending more time at home during the pandemic generally means more mess, which has many of us reaching for the cleaning gloves more often.
+Lately, many of us have become used to spending a bit more time at home, and we're probably more conscious than ever of lurking germs that make us reach for the cleaning gloves more often.
 A clean home can spark copious amounts of joy and relieve some of that extra stress, after all.

-But before you add alllll the cleaning products to your shopping list, check out our list of the things you, and your cleaning routine, can really do without.
+But before you add all the cleaning products to your shopping list, check out our list of the things you, and your cleaning routine, can really do without.

-There's virtually no difference between multi-purpose cleaners and kitchen sprays.
+One's enough: There's virtually no difference between multipurpose cleaners and kitchen sprays.

 1. A different cleaning spray for each room